officialgio/Todo-app/README.md

 # Open code editor (VS Code)
 dowload git project

-# go to file location by opening your terminal
+# open the project
-cd Local Storage
+ensure you have Node.js installed.

-# run the code
+# open a new terminal in VS Code and type...
-code . (if not working: ensure that you have shell-command installed)
+npm start (it would only work if you have Node.js installed)

 ```

 ## 📌 Authors

-🧑🏽‍💻 **Giovanny Hernandez** - Created the Front End and code along with Max.
+🧑🏽‍💻 **Giovanny Hernandez** - Created the Front End and code along with Tiff.

-🧑🏽‍💻 **Max Programming** - Code along and Explanation into Local Storage
+👩🏼 **Tiff in Tech** - Code along and Explanation into React.